Germantown Child Support Lawyers Providing Clients With Legal Help for Child Support Matters

 The guidelines are often updated and only apply to parents whose combined monthly income falls under a certain threshold.
 These are just a few examples – an attorney may be better equipped to inform you of what your child support payments may look like depending on your specific situation.

 Courts will typically calculate child support payments taking into consideration many of the factors above described, and the payment amount is usually assumed to be correct and reflect both parents’ current financial situation.
 But what happens when things change and the non-custodial parent gets a raise or loses their job?

 Parents may request modifications to their original child support order as long as they can demonstrate that there is a material change to their situation that justifies the modification request.
 Material changes may include (but are not limited to) when a parent’s income increases or decreases by at least 25%, when the child’s needs changes or the child requires more intensive medical attention due to a new disability or illness, or when one of the parents become unemployed or is sentenced to jail or prison.
 Changes do not happen automatically and either parent needs to submit a written motion to the court in order to request the modification.
-Consulting with an attorney is recommended before filing any documents with the court.
+Consulting with a family lawyer is recommended before filing any documents with the court.